Blockstream/gdk/docs/source/gdk-json.rst

 :asset_id: The hex-encoded asset id in display format.
 :asset_tag: The hex-encoded asset commitment.
 :assetblinder: The hex-encoded asset blinder (asset blinding factor, abf).
+:blinding_key: The blinding public key for the output.
 :commitment: The hex-encoded value commitment.
-:confidential: For user wallet outputs, a boolean indicating whether or not the output
+:is_blinded: For user wallet outputs, a boolean indicating whether or not the output is blinded.
-    is confidential, i.e. whether its asset and value have been blinded.
-:is_blinded: For user wallet outputs, alays true when ``confidential`` is true.
+:is_confidential: For user wallet outputs, alays true when ``is_blinded`` is true.
 :nonce_commitment: The hex-encoded nonce commitment.
 :script: For user wallet outputs, the scriptpubkey of this output.
+:unblinded_address: For user wallet outputs, the non-confidential address corresponding to ``address``.

 .. _external-tx-detail: